JonMUnity/documentation/docs/books/admin_guide/01-presentation.md

 * The freedom to redistribute copies.
 * The freedom to improve the program, and publish those improvements for the benefit of the whole community.

-On the other hand, even products licensed under the GPL can have a cost.
+Alternatively, even products licensed under the GPL can have a cost.
 This is not for the product itself, but the **guarantee that a team of developers will continue to work on it to make it evolve and troubleshoot errors, or even provide support to users**.

 ## Areas of use

 A Linux distribution excels for:

-* **Servers**: HTTP, email, groupware, file sharing, etc.
+* **Servers**: HTTP, email, groupware, file sharing, and so on.
-* **Security**: Gateway, firewall, router, proxy, etc.
+* **Security**: Gateway, firewall, router, proxy, and so on.
-* **Central computers**: Banks, insurance, industry, etc.
+* **Central computers**: Banks, insurance, industry, and so on.
-* **Embedded systems**: Routers, Internet boxes, SmartTVs, etc.
+* **Embedded systems**: Routers, Internet boxes, SmartTVs, and so on.

 Linux is a suitable choice for hosting databases or websites, or as a mail server, DNS or firewall.
 In short, Linux can do just about anything, which explains the quantity of specific distributions.